DTADMI/gamehub-app/action-plan.md

 - 2025-12-19: Implemented manifest‑driven launcher Phase 1 (manifest + `[slug]` route + catalog wired)
 - 2025-12-19: Prioritized new playable MVPs (in order): Knitzy, Bubble Pop, Checkers, Chess.
 Added detailed tasks to In Progress.
+- 2025-12-20: Finalized all 7 MVP games as playable and featured in catalog; added E2E smokes for each game and updated docs
+- 2025-12-20: Theming overhaul — galaxy dark theme and star‑glow light theme via CSS variables in `app/globals.css`;
+  game cards are now fully clickable (entire card links to the game) with preserved Play CTA and accessibility.
 - 2025-12-18: Initial action plan created
 - 2025-12-18: Added Breakout and Memory games
 - 2025-12-18: Added Quest Hunt to Coming Soon projects